PedroF20/Flask-backend-mock/README.md

 A visualization that allows users to understand and analyze their spatio-temporal information, with focus on personal semantics.

-Dummy DB with Flask-resftul backend online.
+Mock DB with Flask-resftul backend online.

-Connects with AngularJS front-end.
+Connects with AngularJS front-end as proof-of-concept.

+The actual backend is provided on the repository "traceMySteps-backend".